Erin’s Recipe Rundown

 How to Make Scotcheroos

-- In a medium microwave-safe bowl, combine the semi-sweet chocolate chips, 1 cup of the butterscotch chips, and 1 ½ tablespoons peanut butter.
+- Start the topping: In a microwave-safe bowl, combine the chocolate chips, 1 cup of butterscotch chips, and 1 1/2 tablespoons peanut butter.
+Microwave for 1 minute, stirring every 20 seconds.
+You want it smooth and melted then set this bowl to the side.

 Scotcheroos get their name from the butterscotch chips used in the topping.
 Many people say the recipe was first posted on a box of Rice Krispies in the 1960s, but it’s unclear if the recipe was titled “scotcheroos.”

-- There are several other brands that make certified gluten free crispy rice cereal.
 Be sure there is no malt flavor listed in the ingredients so the cereal is gluten-free.
-Rice Krispies in the blue box are NOT gluten-free.
+There are several other brands that make certified gluten free crispy rice cereal.
+Rice Krispies in the blue box are NOT gluten-free!

 Scotcheroos (Made Gluten-Free!)